Penalties for late payment of liquor licence fees

 - automatic suspension of your gaming licence and liquor licence for 28 days

 - automatic cancellation of your gaming licence and liquor licence after 28 days (if your fee remains unpaid)

 - your machines being disabled by the relevant licensed monitoring operator

 - operating authorities associated with the gaming machine licence automatically becoming operating authorities of the State of Queensland.

-Under the Gaming Machine Act 1991 (PDF, 2MB), any licensee who has their operating authorities forfeited to the state cannot claim compensation or seek to have the decision reversed.
+Under the Gaming Machine Act 1991, any licensee who has their operating authorities forfeited to the state cannot claim compensation or seek to have the decision reversed.

 - Last reviewed: 01 Jul 2017